-- attendance at the school the equivalent of one semester prior to being considered, - completion of the equivalent of one credit of English prior to induction as members, - the achievement of a minimum overall grade point average of a 3.0 (on a 4.0 scale) and English class minimum averages of an 88 or better both semesters. - active participation in a combination of one or more of the following: Shakespeare Club (at least 4 plays), the Literary Magazine, La Troupe productions, Maroon Legend staff, gold and silver card in English each semester, Literary Rally District place or State place each year. - Sophomores, juniors and seniors are eligible.
+- Attendance at the school the equivalent of one semester prior to being considered, - completion of the equivalent of at least one credit of an Honors English class prior to induction as members, - the achievement of a minimum overall grade point average of a 3.0 (on a 4.0 scale) in all English classes and in honors English classes.
+A student should have no grade lower than a B in any English class. - Sophomores, juniors and seniors are eligible.